Best cameras under $1000 in 2022

 Full-frame vs. crop sensor

 At this price point, the majority of your options will be a crop sensor, which means the sensor is considerably smaller than its full-frame counterparts.
 That doesn’t mean these APS-C cameras won’t deliver.
 However, do keep in mind that crop sensors often have fewer choices in the lens department.
-Even if they are compatible with lenses built for full-frame cameras, there will be a crop factor of 1.5x, which you’ll need to bear in mind when selecting new glass.
-Wide-angle lenses won’t feel so wide on the APS-C sensors.
+Even if they are compatible with lenses built for full-frame cameras, there will be a crop factor of 1.5x, which you’ll need to bear in mind when selecting new glass. -angle lenses won’t feel so wide on the APS-C sensors.

 Brand